That Film In Mali – (part I)

 Mali: one part desert and the other part…desert

-The film was to focus on secret Islamic manuscripts written 800 years ago.
+The film’s plan was to focus on secret Islamic manuscripts written 800 years ago then hidden in a vast desert world in order to keep them safe.
 The scholarship in these manuscripts contained great wisdom — or so I was told.
-During the 1300’s, thousands of students attended the University of Timbuku at a time long before the discovery of America and when Europe was still groveling around in The Dark Ages.
+During the 1300’s, thousands of students attended the University of Timbuku at a time before the discovery of America and while Europe was still groveling around in The Dark Ages.
 In the 1600’s, Moroccan invaders began to scare off the scholars and destroy the manuscripts.
-Since that time, they’ve been hidden to keep them safe but they have fallen into disrepair.
-Disrepair to a point of fragility.
+Since that time, they’ve been hidden to keep them safe but they have fallen into disrepair due to the gradual ravages of the very desert where they were poorly stored.
+Disrepair to a point of ragged fragility.
 A recent story that over 700 of them were completely ruined due to a flood in a home in Timbuktu where they were being stored spoke to the urgency of a film that might help protect the remaining manuscripts scattered throughout Mali.

-Hence the idea for a feature-length documentary film seeking out the whereabouts and the significance and the teachings of these manuscripts.
+Hence the idea for a feature-length documentary film seeking out the whereabouts and the teachings of these sacred manuscripts.

-While many people discussed the fact that the manuscripts – as many as 700,000 of them by some accounts – dealt with subjects including science, philosophy, cultural diversity and even women’s rights, I found it difficult to read much in advance about the actual contents of those writings.
-The idea in general was that these writings might inspire both Islamic studies and western thinkers and speak to issues of increasing division between both sides.
+While many people discussed the fact that the manuscripts – as many as 700,000 of them by some accounts – dealt with subjects including science, philosophy, cultural diversity, and even women’s rights, I found it difficult to read much in advance about the actual contents of those writings.
+The notion behind the film was to find these manuscripts and explore their content, learn from their wisdom and help to promote better preservation.
+The increased division between radical Islam and the West gave the film special importance.

 What A Cinematographer Does In Part

-As I saw it, my skills as cinematographer on any project like this is to estimate potential weaknesses in the overall plan and to try to provide support wherever and whennever possible.
-It wasn’t part of the job description per se but rather something that came with the territory.
-For me it was unspoken or maybe written there in the small print.
-Maybe that’s was one of the reasons that I got hired: to shore up in areas not typically that of the camera guy.
+As I saw it, the challenge as a cinematographer on any project is to evaluate potential weaknesses in the overall plan far in advance and to try to shore-up those shortcomings and provide support wherever and whenever possible.
+Being a kind of lifeguard watching over the effort wasn’t part of the job description per se but, as far as I was concerned, something that came with the job.
+For me it was unspoken or maybe written somewhere in the small print.
+Maybe that’s was one of the reasons that I got hired: to provide a set of eyes not typically expected from the camera guy.

 Kids playing on a street in Timbucktu